Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 adjustment screw

-raises and lowers the tube, allows you to zoom in and out of the subject of study
+raises and lowers the tube, allows you to zoom in and out of the object of study

 mirror

-helps guide the light in the hole on the stage.
+helps direct light through a hole on the stage.

 There is also a backlight and clips.